eurekasfray/mono/README.md

 <!-- Let each paragraph have a consistent number of characters like say 400 -->

-* **`bg`** (*folder*): Stores background art.
-Because a single background art can be used in multiple shots, background art lives outside the sequence, scene, and shot folders, and resides in its own space.
-This makes us happy.
-Backgrounds can be referenced to since they're kept in a fixed location.
-Different shots can reference a single background.
+* **`bg`** (*folder*): This folder stores background art.
+Background art lives at the same heirarchical level as the *sequence*, *scene*, and *shot* folders.
+This makes us happy, because a single background art can be used in multiple shots.
+That means, background files can be referenced to since they remain in a fixed location.
+Different shots can reference a single background, as opposed to having the same background file copied to different shot folders.
 * **bg\\****`bg01_starshipLobbyStairWide.psd`** (*project file*): This is the project file for a background.
 Its filename goes like this: *bg[n]_[name].[projectExt]*. *n* is a numerical identifier for the background art.
 Totally up to you.
 This number help us identity and make unique each background. *name* is a name for the background.
 * **bg\\****`bg01_starshipLobbyStairWide.png`** (*exported file*): An exported background image.
 This file's name must be the same as the file from which it was exported.
 Its filename is written like this: *bg[n]_[name].[exportExt]*.